ksator/EVPN_DCI_automation/README.md

 ### About this repo:
 ansible playbooks are pb.*.yml
 ansible inventory file is hosts
-templates are j2 files
-variables are yml files under group_vars and host_vars
+jinja templates are j2 files in the directory templates variables are yml files under group_vars and host_vars

-### usage:

-get the content locally:
+### how to clone this repo:

 git clone https://github.com/ksator/EVPN_DCI_automation.git
 cd EVPN_DCI_automation